aipescience/queryparser/docs/development.md

 walker.walk(listener, context)
 ```

 Listener is a class with methods that react each time the walker stumbles upon a rule
 defined in the parser part of the grammar.
 For example, if there is method
 called `enterAlias()` defined inside of a listener, it will be called once
 the walker reaches an `Alias` (as it is defined in the antlr parser file) in a
-query (context).
+query or another context.

 ### Indexed objects